ironbar/orangutan/reports/04_Modeling.md

 > Different sized food gives different rewards.
 > Getting lots of food soon can be better than getting a small amount of food immediately.
+> All objects allowed except zones

 I can prepare similar tests to those between yellow and green but with goals of the same type.

+The thing that bothers me is that all objects except zones are allowed.

+#### 3. Obstacles

+> All objects allowed except zones
+> Navigation around the different types of obstacles that exist in the environment.
+> Navigation up ramps
+> Pushing movable objects out of the way.

+* Navigation up ramps means that the goal should be on top or at the other side.
+* Pushing movable objects means that it should be blocking the way.
+* I should use all the objects

 #### 4. Avoidance